AndersonsRepo/robot-arm/docs/file-hierarchy.md

 ├── examples/                          # Example scripts
 │   └── smoke_test.py                  # Basic functionality test
 │
-├── scripts/                           # Setup and automation scripts │   ├── setup_bluetooth_pi.sh         # Raspberry Pi Bluetooth setup
+├── scripts/                           # Setup and automation scripts // look here for when it not seting up right also it should you bash
-│   └── telearm-bluetooth.service     # Systemd service for Bluetooth
+│   ├── setup_bluetooth_pi.sh         # Raspberry Pi Bluetooth setup
-│
+│   └── telearm-bluetooth.service     # Systemd service for Bluetooth // why not just make one and call it set up │
 ├── ros2/                              # ROS 2 integration (optional)
 │   ├── __init__.py
 │   ├── package.xml                    # ROS 2 package metadata
 │   ├── setup.cfg                      # ROS 2 setup configuration
-│   ├── setup.py                       # ROS 2 package setup
+│   ├── setup.py                       # ROS 2 package setup // but then we have set up here on the ros2 which is the py system
 │   │
 │   ├── launch/                        # ROS 2 launch files
 │   │   └── telearm_rviz.launch.py     # RViz visualization launch